zilinjak/homelab-k8s/README.md

 - [x] ArgoCD
 - [ ] Ingress Cloudflare tunnel - https://github.com/STRRL/cloudflare-tunnel-ingress-controller
     - needs to be uninstalled and then added to helmchart :]
+- [ ] ArgoCD SSH key after init ( in terraform just depends on the deployment )
 - [ ] Prometheus
 - [ ] Grafana
 - [ ] Loki